 - Buy-to-Let Portfolio: The portfolio consists entirely of BTL loans for which Fitch applies an increase to the frequency of foreclosure based on its criteria.
-This is because while BTL loans have performed well in the current environment, they performed worse than owner-occupied properties immediately following the last housing crisis. - Higher LTV's: Paragon changed its lending guidelines about a year ago to allow for loans up to 85% LTV (including fees), which is reflected in the larger portion of loans with an LTV over 80% (16.2%) compared to previous transactions.
-Nearly all the loans in this portfolio have been originated since March 2015. - High London Concentration: Within the portfolio, 32.5% of the properties are located in Greater London.
+This is because while BTL loans have performed well in the current environment, they performed worse than owneroccupied properties immediately following the last housing crisis. - Higher LTV's: Paragon changed its lending guidelines about a year ago to allow for loans up to 80% LTV (excluding fees), which is reflected in the larger portion of loans with an LTV over 80% including fees (14.2%) compared to previous transactions.
+Nearly all the loans in this portfolio have been originated since July 2015.
+High London Concentration: Within the portfolio, 38.5% of the properties are located in - High London Concentration: Within the portfolio, 38.5% of the properties are located in Greater London.
 While this is typical for BTL pools, it is still much higher than the proportion of the UK population in this region.
 Fitch views properties in this region to be overvalued and applies a sustainable price discount of 31.1% in its stressed scenarios.
-In addition, the agency made an adjustment to the default probability for geographical - Prime Underwriting, Strong Performance: Fitch has given credit to Paragon's robust underwriting practices, supported by strong historical performance, with low arrears and defaults outperforming the UK index.
+In addition, the agency made an adjustment to the default probability for geographical concentration. - Prime Underwriting, Strong Performance: Fitch has given credit to Paragon's robust underwriting practices, supported by strong historical performance, with low arrears and defaults outperforming the UK index.
 Liquidity Support: The first loss fund represents 2.5% of the notes' balance.
-Of this, a - liquidity amount equal to 2.5% of the rated notes is available only to pay interest on classes A, B and C, together with principal receipts in case of a shortfall.
-The remaining reserve can be used to cure losses
+Of this, a - Liquidity Support: The first loss fund represents 2.5% of the notes' balance.
+Of this, a liquidity amount equal to 2.5% of the rated notes is available only to pay interest on classes A, B and C, together with principal receipts in case of a shortfall.
+The remaining reserve can be used to cure losses.